PaulioRandall/p24/README.md

 # P24

-Simple tool for documenting Svelte components via P23.
+Simple tool for documenting Svelte components.

 ## Made to be Plundered

-Do whatever as long as you adhere to the permissive MIT license found within.
+Fork, pillage, and plunder!
+Do whatever as long as you adhere to the project's permissive MIT license.

 ## Functions